jymot/MHttp/README.md

 If you want to customize the Callback Method, you can inherit AbsCallbackHandler like the method above.

 ####5.ThreadMode
+ * SENDING -- Callback will be called in the same thread, which is sending the request.
  * MAIN -- Callback will be called in Android's main thread (UI thread).
  * BACKGROUND -- Callback will be called in a background thread.
 That is, work on the request thread(okhttp thread).